Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/Exercises/04-Description.md

 - Knime Workflow - [TrainableClustering](04-files/Simple-Trainable-Clustering.zip?raw=true)

-1. Right click the image reader to make sure it has downloaded, otherwise you can redownload the test images from [here](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Ex2/matlab.zip?raw=true)
+1. Right click the image reader to make sure it has downloaded, otherwise you can redownload the test images from [here](04-files/015_ORL6-3_1417.tif?raw=true)

 When it is running correctly the result will look something like the image below
 ![Output Images](04-files/Simple-Trainable-Clustering.png?raw=true)

+### New Nodes
+- Interactive Annotator
+ - This node lets you manually select labels, points, and seeds in your image using standard drawing tools.
+ - The node can be finicky and often requires deleting all of the current labels and starting over
+ - A brief video (__please watch__) showing how 3 rectangular labels can be added to a small image region is shown [here](https://www.youtube.com/watch?v=Fh65uA1pkAA)

 ### Tasks
+1. Using the interactive annotator, train the system to identify 2 different phases
+ - Try 3, does it work well
+ - Does the size or diversity (change image crop) of the regions change the final result?
+1. __Advanced__ try adding more channels to the feature vector to improve the segmentation
+ - Why can you not add position to this table?
+ - What would you have to do to incorporate position?

 ## Part 4 - Contouring